darshkpatel/vtop-import-calendar/README.md

 # vtop-import-calendar
-### A NodeJS Script to Export a .ical file which can be imported to most calendars
+### A NodeJS Script to Export VIT Student Timetable to a .ical file which can be imported to most calendars

 ## Installing
 * Clone/Download Github Repo